med7at69/IEC104-RTU-Simulator/README.md

 #  	By M. Medhat - MJEC - 7 Feb 2020 - Ver 1.0
 # ******************************************************
 This is an IEC 104 RTU simulator.
 It can simulate any number of RTUs or servers.
-The project contains the following file:
+The project contains the following files:

 iec104rs.py: The code in python language. iec104rs.csv: ini file in comma delimeted formats.
 Must be in the same folder of iec104rs.py